flimflam-austin/hugo-cms-test/content/quick_reads/20181004-hearing-loss/index.md

       transmit sound signals to your brain.

-      Once damaged, these **cells don’t grow back** and you have hearing loss.
+      Once damaged, these**cells don’t grow back** and you have hearing loss.

       **2 out of 3 people over age 70** have trouble hearing.
     _key: card-2-b1f3a8ac-f9d5-4d02-96ec-fc613206372b
   - order: 2
+    useCheckmark: false
     body: >-
       > "You can certainly hurt your hearing listening to loud music, whether through earbuds or something else.
 But earbuds and listening to music with